Amateur Photographer verdict

 With more erratic motion, I found that the AF system continued to perform well, especially with animals that the subject detection could recognise (including birds).
 The camera occasionally dropped focus for a few shots, or drifted onto the background instead, but overall, it did much better than any previous Lumix model that I’ve used.

 In use, the S5II turns out to be a reliable performer.
-It usually comes to life almost instantly after you switch it on, although on occasion it can take a couple of seconds for the live view display to appear, which I suspect is related to the camera establishing a Bluetooth connection with your phone.
-Once it’s up and running, it’s quick and responsive towards both the physical controls and the touchscreen.
-One point worth noting is that the mechanical shutter is a bit louder than its peers, and while it’s not hugely intrusive, there are better options available if you need to be discreet.
+It usually comes to life almost instantly after you switch it on, although on occasion it can take a couple of seconds for the live view display to appear, which I suppose is related to the camera establishing a Bluetooth connection with your phone.
+Once up and running, it’s quick and responsive towards both the physical controls and the touchscreen.
+Note that the mechanical shutter is a bit louder than its peers and, while not hugely intrusive, there are better options available if you need to be discreet.

 Continuous shooting performance is very impressive indeed.
 In my tests, not only did the camera have no trouble shooting 200 raw frames in a burst with the electronic shutter, but this increased to 300 frames at 10fps (i.e. in S-AF), and 330 frames at 7fps with C-AF.
 This really should be enough for even the most enthusiastic of sports or wildlife shooters.